jasonmtroos/ccwarcs/README.md

 The `cache` option determines where calls to the index server and web page archives will be cached on the local file system.
-Accessing the index server and downloading WARCS over the internet is slow.
+Accessing the index server and downloading WARCs over the internet is slow.
 The ccwarcs package minimizes downloads by caching both of these.

 The function `cdx_fetch_list_of_crawls` will retrieve the current,